How Bright Peak Therapeutics Built their Procurement Process from the Ground Up

 1. New qualitative level of procurement management

-2. The quality of the procurement operations increased tenfold, according to Jeremy.
+The quality of the procurement operations increased tenfold, according to Mr. Beauchamp.

-The information the team gets out of the system helps manage operations correctly, enables the management to optimize the whole procurement process, and have confidence in it that they didn’t have before.
+The information the team gets out of the system helps manage operations correctly, enables the management to optimize the whole procurement process, and gives them confidence in it that they didn't have before.

-6. Jeremy has noticed that invoice duplication doesn’t happen anymore.
-There were a few examples previously when invoices had been lost or had been paid twice.
+Mr. Beauchamp has noticed that invoice duplication doesn't happen anymore.
+There were a few examples previously when invoices were lost or paid twice.

 But with Precoro, users get a notification when trying to pay for the invoice associated with the same purchase order for the second time.

-8. When it comes to the approval process, which was relatively informal at Bright Peak at first, a proper workflow set up in the system made team communication more efficient.
+When it comes to the approval process, which was relatively informal at Bright Peak at first, a proper workflow setup in the system made team communication more efficient.

 It just makes the whole organization of the procurement process hugely easier, mostly for the administrative people involved and for the users.